kaz1024/sticksgame/README.md

 ## Sticks game

-GUI game based of minimax angorithm.
-Using python and pygame
+GUI game based on minimax angorithm.
+Using Python and pygame.